What is SR-22 insurance?

 What states require SR-22s?

 While most states use an SR-22 filing as assurance that you are covered, not all of them follow this method.
 Eight states, which include Delaware, Kentucky, Minnesota, New Mexico, New York, North Carolina, Oklahoma and Pennsylvania, do not.
 However, most still mandate every driver to have specific minimum liability coverage amounts in place with an active policy.
-Some, like Minnesota, still require you to file proof of insurance with the state.
+Most states require drivers to provide the DMV with proof of insurance before a vehicle can be registered.

 It is important to note that if you move out of state while under this restriction, you will still be subject to the SR-22 requirements of the state where your driving incident occurred.
 You will still have to maintain your SR-22 filing for as long as it is mandated, even if your new state does not require such coverage.
 In this case, it may be best to work with a national insurance carrier that offers out-of-state SR-22 options.